raspberrypilearning/hows-your-day/en/step_1.md

 This is a **melody mood checker** — for people who like music!

 The program has three modes:
-+ Start up screen
++ Start-up screen
-+ Choosing / setting your mood
++ Choosing and setting your mood
 + Singing along to the melody played based on your mood

 1. Press Logo to reset the program
-2. Watch the start up animation and instructions
+2. Watch the start-up animation and instructions
 3. Use a gesture to choose your mood for the day
 4. Press Button A to set your mood and start the response